fhsinchy/rmbyext/README.md

 `rbe <file extension> <file extension>`

+Where `rbe` is the name of the resultant binary file.
 Lets say you want to delete all the **PDF** files from a directory.
 You simply put the binary on that directory and execute

 `rbe pdf`